TrezorHannes/Dual-LND-Hybrid-VPS/README.md

 `CTRL-X` => `Yes` => `Enter` to save

 RASPIBLITZ LND-checkup FILE
 `sudo nano /home/admin/config.scripts/lnd.check.sh` since Raspiblitz has some LND pre-check scripts which otherwise overwrite your settings.
 Go to line 184 or search for `enforce PublicIP if (if not running Tor)`.
-Uncomment those 5 lines indicated here:
+Comment out those 5 lines indicated here:

 ```
 #  if [ "${runBehindTor}" != "on" ]; then